AVC Summer Research Frequently Asked Questions

 VetSRA is a stipend awarded to a student to pursue a summer research experience supervised by an AVC faculty member.
 A stipulation in the VetSRA is that all recipients must participate fully in the AVC SRLP.

-AVC SRLP is the summer research program for students and includes: A) attending mandatory weekly seminars (up to one missed seminar is permitted) (see SRLP 2022 Schedule of Activities); B) present a 5-minute presentation to fellow student describing your research project plans early in the summer; C) pursue research with your faculty supervisor over a 12-week period; D) produce a scientific poster and present a 3-minute summary at the AVC SRLP Student Project Presentations held in late August or early September; E) if you are selected to attend NVSS in-person, to go to all symposium sessions and present a poster.
+AVC SRLP is the summer research program for students and includes: A) attending mandatory in-person weekly seminars (see 2023 SRLP Schedule of Activities); B) conducting full time research with a faculty supervisor over a 12-week period (or more); C) presenting a 5-minute presentation to fellow students describing your research project plans early in the summer; D) preparing a research abstract; E) produce a scientific poster and present a 3-minute summary at the AVC SRLP Student Poster Session held in late August or early September; F) if you are selected to attend VSS in-person, to go to all symposium sessions and present a poster.